 - Gross Receipts Tax – Businesses that will provide goods or services in Delaware must pay the state’s gross receipts tax.

-- Delaware State Corporate Income Tax – Every domestic and foreign corporation—and LLC being taxed as a corporation—doing business in Delaware (unless exempt) must file a corporate income tax return (Form 1100 or Form 1100EZ) and pay an 8.7 percent tax on its federal taxable income allocated and apportioned to Delaware.
+- Delaware State Corporate Income Tax – Every domestic corporation, foreign corporation, and LLC being taxed as a corporation doing business in Delaware (unless exempt) must file a corporate income tax return (Form 1100 or Form 1100EZ) and pay an 8.7% tax on its federal taxable income allocated and apportioned to Delaware.
 There is no minimum corporate income tax.
 Sole proprietorships, partnerships, LLCs, and S Corps with pass-through taxation are not subject to the corporate income tax, as the profits distributed as income to owners are taxed at applicable individual income tax rates.

 - Franchise Tax – All corporations incorporated in the State of Delaware (even if they do not conduct business in the state) must pay a Franchise Tax and file an Annual Report.
 The state requires a minimum tax of $175.00.
 The tax and the report are due by March 1 each year.